fastoch/Linux/Bootable-Backup.md

 sudo rsync -aAXv --delete --exclude={/dev/*,/proc/*,/sys/*,/tmp/*,/run/*,/mnt/*,/media/*,"swapfile",/lost+found,~/.cache} / /run/media/fastoch/BootableBackup/
 ```

 To get the path to your USB drive, open it in your file browser when it's mounted, and copy its path from the address bar at the top.
+It takes quite a while to backup the whole system.

 # Restore